-- 5.19 The Development Framework identifies an area for mixed use development in accordance with the Preferred Options West Suffolk Local Plan (May 2022).
+- 5.19 Figure 6 identifies an area for mixed use development in accordance with Policy AP53 of the Draft Local Plan (January 2024).
 The exact mix and viability of uses has yet to be determined but, in accordance with the Development Principles, the maximum gross floorspace shall be 450 square metres and no single unit in Use Class E shall have a floorspace greater than 100 square metres unless for the provision of medical or health services. - 5.20 Use Class F Local Community and Learning includes for the provision of "shops (mostly) selling essential goods, including food, where the shop's premises do not exceed 280 square metres and there is no other such facility within 1000 metres."
 Given that the Village Stores at Thorns Corner is currently open and operating, a proposal for a shop under this Use Class would not be supported at this time. - 5.21 The mixed-use development should be low rise development, having an overall height no greater that 6 metres to ridge height.
 Car and service vehicle parking is located so as to minimise impact on residential amenity.
 The development also makes provision for secure cycle parking.